dikortis/LetsTalkETC/Episodes/Episode_14.md

-whereas if the building blocks themselves are in flux and not particularly well audited and controlled and things like that then like yeah as soon as you go out to build something with solidity if you're not sure that the compiler is working correctly then
+whereas if the building blocks themselves are in flux and not particularly well audited and controlled and things like that then like as soon as you go out to build something with solidity if you're not sure that the compiler is working correctly then